DAVID FRIED

 In bed with Lucy and Dolly - Photograms

-Mapping the temporal balance between water and air in the form of unique bubbles - which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior - Fried charts the fundamental economy of networks in nature.
-In varying chromatic tones, Fried depicts strictly non-biological membranes that evoke a strong resemblance to primordial living cells or biotech test-tube creations, and remind us of just how strong yet corruptible the architecture of life is.
+Mapping the temporal balance between water and air in the form of unique bubbles—which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior—Fried charts the fundamental economy of fluid networks in nature.
+In varying chromatic tones, Fried depicts strictly non-biological membranes that evoke a strong resemblance to primordial living cells or biotech test-tube creations, and reminds us of just how fragile, yet adoptive the architecture of life is.

-Fried creates large gaseous vesicles in a totally darkened room using infrared goggles, and at the decisive moment, photograms them onto grainless color sheet-film .
-Specifically, he uses the shadows of objects –even transparent things - to make an image on photosensitive material using only light and the light sensitive material.
-No camera, no Lens.
-What we see in his enlarged c-prints are the latent shadows and spectral aberrations of these transparent forms.
+Fried creates large gaseous vesicles in a totally darkened room using infrared goggles.
+At the decisive moment before they fall, he photograms them onto grainless color sheet-film by triggering a colored point-light source above.
+He captures the shadows of these fleeting objects to make an image on a photosensitive support using only light and the light sensitive material.
+No camera or lens is used.

 see "interview" page for full text - English / German: